JackChen365/SuperTextView/readme.md

     android:layout_marginBottom="64dp"/>
 ```

 3. Add text style just like use the Android TextView.
-But for a view we can't let you add view like the ViewGroup
+But as a view group include the text we can't let you add view like the ViewGroup
-It's a little different between ViewGroup, cause I don't know I you can add view by yourself How I manager all the elements in my Text layout.
+It's a little different between ViewGroup and TextView Because I don't know how to manage all the elements in my Text layout.
-That's a serious problems.
+That's a serious problem.
 So I was decider prohibited you add view by yourselves.

 ```
 // Here you add style span like when you use textView